 The amount of work, and the method of its presentation, is determined on a case-by-case basis, in consultation with all of the Art faculty.
 The portfolio should be a cohesive body of work, that clearly demonstrates a committed studio practice.

-Mid-semester: please plan to have your portfolio in some viewable form (actual work, not slides) in a location in Nabit for the week of March 4 to 8. the portfolio should be a near-final form of your comp portfolio.
+Due at Mid-semester: please plan to have your portfolio in some viewable form (actual work, not slides) in a location in Nabit for the week of March 2 to 6. the portfolio should be a near-final form of your comp portfolio.

 The exhibition, at the University Art Gallery, runs from around Mid-April to the end of graduation weekend.
 Participation includes a full engagement with all the preparations normally undertaken for an exhibition, as well as displaying at least a part of the Portfolio in a manner deemed suitable by the Art faculty.
 The Artist Statement is included in the standard gallery packet of information accompanying the exhibition, and normally also displayed as wall text.

-A 2,500 to 3,000-word paper that expresses a critical inquiry of the Portfolio.
+A 3,000 to 5,000-word paper that expresses a critical inquiry of the Portfolio.
 The Portfolio’s most central theme should be clearly expressed via a Thesis Statement.
 The body of the thesis paper should elaborate on the Statement.